 Hustler Casino

 Being the new kid on the block, this place has really grown nicely.
 Not as much action as the big ones but they have good food, including sushi.
-If you play at the $300-$500 no limit table, the food is free (except for sushi).
+If you play at the $300-$1000 (or higher) no limit tables, the food is free (except for sushi).
 On the weekends, sometimes you’ll see a big game with Larry Flynt and the big boys of poker.
-I’ve seen Phil Ivy, Barry Greenstein, Ted Forest, Doyle Brunson, and Chip Reese (RIP) playing there.
+I’ve seen Phil Ivy, Barry Greenstein, Johnny Chan, Ted Forest, Doyle Brunson, and Chip Reese (RIP) playing there.

 Hustler Casino